Daniellappv/pm-leaders-program/Show up prepared and set the stage.md

 Now, let’s go over some specific techniques to prepare effectively...

+### 1. **Techniques for powerful preparation: Setting clear intentions and desired outcomes**

+What is the WHY?
+Why is this meeting scheduled?
+What's the goal?

+- **Define the purpose:** Every meeting should have a primary goal.
+Whether it's making a decision, brainstorming ideas, or aligning on the next steps, write down the purpose and desired outcome.
+- **Be specific:** A goal like ‘aligning the project scope’ is vague.
+Instead, phrase it as ‘clarifying tasks for the next sprint and assigning ownership.’
+This makes it clear what ‘success’ looks like for the meeting.
+- **Cancel without a clear ‘WHY’**: If, after planning, you realize there isn’t a strong purpose or the meeting won’t contribute meaningfully to project progress, cancel it.
+This saves time and shows respect for everyone’s schedule.
+- **Prepare talking points:** List key topics that need to be addressed to meet your goal.
+This helps structure the meeting and ensures no essential detail is overlooked.
+- **Plan your conclusion:** Always have a clear idea of how you want to wrap up the meeting and what the next steps should be.
+This way, you can guide discussions to a logical endpoint.

+Remember, preparation isn’t just about getting ready for others; it’s about respecting your time and the time of those around you.
+When you show up prepared, you empower your team, foster trust, and set a precedent for accountability.
+Aim to be the PM that turns meetings into decisive, productive, and motivating sessions.
+The more intentional your preparation, the more impactful your meetings will be.

 ### **1. Techniques for powerful preparation: Know the context and always RECAP**

 One of the most powerful techniques for ensuring impactful meetings is mastering the art of knowing the context and starting with a RECAP.
 Let’s break this down.